RDP Ransomware Attacks: What Can You Do to Protect Your Business?

-RDP hackers will continually try with a brute-force attack on your system, trying basic usernames with basic passwords.
+RDP hackers will continually try a brute-force attack on your system, trying basic usernames with basic passwords.
 Strong passwords are a must.
-Brute-force RDP attacks leads me on to my next tip.
+Brute-force RDP attacks lead me on to my next tip.

 Let’s face it, sometimes you need more than 3 go’s in order to type in your complex password, especially when you are in a rush.